 There are primarily 2 types of wheat, red wheat, and white wheat.
 Both are ground into different types of flour.

 Red Whole Wheat flour is made from hard red wheat and comprises the majority of 100% whole wheat flour.
 It has a dark color, a strong flavor, and a high protein count which makes it a good choice for baking yeast bread.

 When switching from baking with all-purpose flour to 100% whole grain flour you need to experiment with recipes until you become accustomed to the heavier texture and taste of whole wheat flour.

 White Whole Wheat flour is made from hard white wheat.
 It is a lighter grain but still contains the required 3 whole grain components.
 White wheat flour has the same nutrition as red wheat flour but has a milder taste, a lower protein count, and a finer texture.

-With the same nutritional value of red whole wheat flour, whole white wheat is a good option to start your transition into whole grains.
+With the same nutritional value as red whole wheat flour, white whole wheat is a good option to start your transition into whole grains.
 It can be used to bake yeast-based recipes such as bread.

 How to Identify Whole Grain Products